Ceuta: Demographics

-As of 2024, its population was 83,299.
+In 2024, its population was 83,299.

 Due to its location, Ceuta is home to a mixed ethnic and religious population.
 The two main religious groups are Christians and Muslims.
-As of 2006 approximately 50% of the population was Christian and approximately 48% Muslim.
-As of a 2018 estimate, around 67.8% of the city's population were born in Ceuta.

-Spanish is the primary and official language of the enclave.
-Moroccan Arabic (Darija) is widely spoken.
+In 2006, 51% of the population was Christian and 48% was Muslim.
+In a 2018 estimate, approximately 68% of the city's population was born in Ceuta.
+Spanish is the official language of Ceuta.
+Moroccan Arabic (Ceuta Arabic dialect) is also widely spoken.
+In 2025, Spanish speakers were estimated to number nearly 60%, Arabic speakers 40–42%, and another 1% were Sindhi speakers.